D. Policy on Drugs and Alcohol

 Medical Amnesty Policy

-It is imperative that someone call for medical assistance when an individual experiences severe intoxication/impairment or a serious injury after consuming alcohol or other substances.
+It is imperative that someone call for medical assistance when an individual experiences severe intoxication/impairment or a serious injury after consuming alcohol or other substances, including cannabis.
 Students may be reluctant to seek help in such alcohol or other substance related emergencies because of potential conduct consequences for themselves and/or the person in need of assistance.
 Since these emergencies are potentially life threatening, the Medical Amnesty Policy eliminates or greatly reduces disciplinary consequences for students who obtain medical help for themselves or for other intoxicated or impaired students.
 Students may be referred to an educational, recovery, and/or developmental program and a record of the medical amnesty and educational requirement will be maintained.
 This policy is part of the college’s comprehensive approach to reducing harmful consequences caused by the consumption of alcohol or other drugs.
 The Medical Amnesty Policy represents the college’s commitment to increasing the likelihood that community members will call for medical assistance when faced with an alcohol or substance-related emergency.

 How does the Medical Amnesty Policy work?